A first look at quasar-galaxy clustering at $z\simeq7.3$: Summary

-Albeit limited by small number statistics, this work presents a first important step to investigate the environments and constrain the dark matter halo masses of quasars at the redshift frontier.
-Methodologically, the two-step (NIRCam photometry + NIRSPec/MSA spectroscopy) design of our observations presented challenges in galaxy selection and completeness analysis that are naturally circumvented with JWST/NIRCam wide-field slitless spectroscopy as demonstrated in \citet{Eilers2024} and Wang et al. (in prep.); a valuable lesson learned for future studies of quasar environments with JWST.
+Albeit limited by small number statistics, this work presents a first important step to investigate the environments and constrain the dark matter halo masses of quasars at the current redshift frontier.
+Methodologically, the two-step (NIRCam photometry + NIRSpec/MSA spectroscopy) design of our observations presented challenges in galaxy selection and completeness analysis that are naturally circumvented with JWST/NIRCam wide-field slitless spectroscopy as demonstrated in \citet{Eilers2024}, \citet{HuangJiamu2026}, and \citet{WangFeige2026}; a valuable lesson learned for future studies of quasar environments with JWST.

-The non-monotonic behavior in clustering properties with redshift revealed by our analysis came as a surprise.
-To complete the full evolutionary picture (see Figure\,\ref{fig:clustering}) obtaining quasar-galaxy clustering measurements $z=4$--$6$ would be hte next logical step.
+The nonmonotonic behavior in clustering properties with redshift revealed by our analysis came as a surprise.
+To complete the full evolutionary picture (see Figure\,\ref{fig:clustering}) obtaining quasar-galaxy clustering measurements $z=4$--$6$ would be the next logical step.
 Importantly, those measurements should use the same large-scale-structure tracers, \oiiibr-emitting galaxies, at the same physical scales for a faithful comparison.

 With the advent of the \textit{Euclid} Wide Survey \citep{EC:Scaramella022}, we should expect the discovery of many more $z>7$ quasars \citep{EC:Barnett2019} in the coming years.
-This sample will provide the necessary statistically power to revisit our quasar-galaxy clustering analysis for much tighter constraints on the dark matter environments of the highest redshift quasars.
+This sample will provide the necessary statistical power to revisit our quasar-galaxy clustering analysis at $z\gtrsim7$ for much tighter constraints on the dark matter environments of the highest redshift quasars.

 \begin{appendix}